Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • It is less similar to f-string syntax.

-• It is less obvious that arbitrary expressions are invalid, e.g. f(=a + b).
+• It is less obvious that arbitrary expressions are invalid, for example, f(=a + b), since such expressions are acceptable after the equals sign in the current keyword argument syntax but not before it.

 f(%x) or f(:x) or f(.x)